top of page

 Popular Options for NC Homeschool Testing

 You know you need to give your child a standardized test, but which one should you choose?
 There are many different tests available, and it can be tough to know which one is right for your child.
-Here are a few popular options for homeschoolers in North Carolina:
+Here are a few popular options for NC homeschool testing:

 1. TerraNova (CAT 6)